-The motion to propose the amendments to Chapter 40, Chronic Wasting Disease was made by Commissioner Oates and seconded by Commissioner Turner.
-The motion passed.
+The motion to propose the amendments to Chapter 40, Chronic Wasting Disease passed.

 The notice of the proposed rule amendments will be published in the Texas Register with a 30-day comment period.
 Comments regarding the proposals may be submitted to Amanda Bernhard, Texas Animal Health Commission, 2105 Kramer Lane, Austin, Texas 78758, by fax at (512) 719-0719 or by email at "comments@tahc.state.tx.us".